arieldeveloper/assembly-nes/README.md

 If you're on Windows, please modify the script as needed.

+Now, using the emulator you have downloaded, open the .nes file generated from the compile script.

 ## Usage

-Depending on how your emulator is configured, use the mapped up, down, right, left buttons to move the character.
+Depending on how your emulator is configured, use the right and left buttons mapped from the emulator's gamepad to move the character forward and back.

 ## Code Details